wiz0u/WTelegramClient/README.md

 This is because WTelegramClient saves (typically in the encrypted file **bin\WTelegram.session**) its state and the authentication keys that were negociated with Telegram so that you needn't sign-in again every time.

-That file path is configurable, and under various circumstances (changing user or server address) you may want to change it or simply delete the existing session file in order to restart the authentification process.
+That file path is configurable (session_pathname), and under various circumstances (changing user or server address) you may want to change it or simply delete the existing session file in order to restart the authentification process.

 # Non-interactive configuration
 Your next step will probably be to provide a configuration to the client so that the required elements (in bold above) are not prompted through the Console but answered by your program.